vcojocaru/isqbp2026/speakers/index.md

 image:
    banner: ../assets/images/pages/speakers_page_banner_image.jpg
 ---

-# The list of speakers will be announced soon ...
+### The list of speakers will be updated constantly.
+Stay tuned and check the website regularly ...

+***